billyc/billyc.github.io/index.md

 Before coming to Berlin, I was **Director of Data** for the [Puget Sound Regional Council](https://www.psrc.org) in Seattle, USA.
 Our 22-person team managed all travel forecasting and land use / growth management in support of the Seattle metropolitan region’s planning goals.

+In 2023 I completed my Ph.D. dissertation from [Technische Universität Berlin](https://vsp.berlin/), under direction of Professor Kai Nagel at the Institute for Land- and Sea Transport, Transport Systems Planning and Telematics.

 I received my Masters in Civil Engineering from the [Northwestern University Transportation Center](https://www.transportation.northwestern.edu/) and my undergraduate BSCE from [Cornell University](https://www.cee.cornell.edu/cee).

 I am always looking for new interesting projects!
-Email me or find me on Twitter at @billyinberlin or <a rel="me" href="https://urbanists.social/@billy">Mastodon @billy@urbanists.social</a>
+Email me or find me on Twitter at @billyinberlin.

 </div>